FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 You can add a match group to a pattern via `capture(quantity)`.

 For blocks, the matching group should lie between the header and footer.
-Most times, devs prefer to approach the matching group content in a block as generic, non-descript text to focus on the stand-out characteristics of the block itself.
+Most times, developers prefer to approach the matching group content in a block as generic, nondescript text to focus on the stand-out characteristics of the block itself.
 You can use the `FHIAimsOutParser.re_non_greedy` flag here.
-Be careful: it should be superceded by a final regex pattern, else the matching continues up to the end-of-file.
+Be careful: it should be superseded by a final regex pattern; otherwise the matching continues till the end-of-file.
 In our example, the block finishes with a blank line, denoted by the `FHIAimsOutParser.re_blank_line` flag.

 A similar approach applies to processing individual tabular lines.